KatherineMichel/agile-sprint-playbook/research_sprint.md

 Day 1 (~4 hours)

-Schedule User Study (at least 3 business days into future; avoid Monday an holiday) Start recruiting participants
+Schedule User Study (at least 3 business days into future; avoid Monday an holiday); Set a tight deadline Start recruiting participants

-Define your criteria
-Write screener questions
+Define your user criteria (favorable/unfavorable) Write screener questions

-* Create a recruiting screener (questionnaire)
+* Create a recruiting screener (Google Forms questionnaire)
 * Post recruiting screener where the right people will see it and fill it out.

-* Set a tight deadline
 * Talk to the right people

-Craigslist
-Finding friendlies
-Experts and hard-to-find participants

 DIY: Share links to:
-* Craigslist
+* Craigslist “Et cetera jobs” section with a link to the screener
 * Add to product, emails
 * Append to all comms
 * Friends and family